 Participate and Contribute

-Our documentation is volunteer led and is driven by community contributions, articles and guides to using BuddyPress written by users for users.
-We greatly encourage everyone to get involved and help improve our documentation and all members may contribute or edit pages on the codex.
-To prevent spam in the codex, we manually add users as Authors or Editors.
-This is largely a formality, so please contact anyone from moderation team and we’ll grant you the access you need.
-The simplest way to do this is via the support forums with a new topic requesting access and @mention’ing one of the following people:
+Help improve BuddyPress documentation by writing articles or updating existing material on the BuddyPress Codex.
+Our documentation is volunteer-led and is driven by community contributions, and consists of articles and guides to using BuddyPress.
+We encourage everyone to get involved and help improve our documentation.

+Everyone may contribute or edit pages on the codex.
+To prevent spam, we manually access to the site to new contributors.
+The simplest way to do this is via the support forums with a new topic requesting access and mentioning one of the following people:

 Never written a bug report?
 The WordPress Handbook has an excellent guide on what to do before you report a bug and how to write a good bug report.

 Become a Translation Editor and select BuddyPress.
 Choose your preferred language e.g. German.
 Then select ‘Stable (latest release)’ or ‘Development (trunk)’.
 The translation needs to be at least 90% complete to be approved for the Stable/Dev languages.

 BuddyPress contribution meetings happen every Wednesday.
 To check the scheduled time, see the sidebar on the Development Blog.